Keep reading for Letter L activities for your preschooler!

 We made a 3-Meat lasagna and boy was it killer.
 Huge layer of meat.
 Huge layer of cheese.
 Huge servings for all of us!
 We ended up freezing half of it and it was just as good reheated.
 I love it when that happens!!

-My other go-to lasagna recipe is from Good Cheap Eats, and can be found here.
+Click here for my other go-to lasagna recipe is from Good Cheap Eats.
 This recipe is amazing too.
 Fast, easy, and delicious.
 It has the perfect ratio of meat, cheese, and noodles.
 Plus, you assemble with the noodles uncooked which is a huge time saver.

 Another go-to lasagna recipe comes from Giada De Laurentiis: lasagna rolls!
 A killer white sauce on the bottom, individual portions of lasagne in the middle, and then topped with red sauce and cheese.
 It’s so good.
 Totally worth trying.
 Click here for the recipe.